 In addition, ST has built on the TrustZone capabilities to add:

-The MCU also features active tamper detection and secure firmware installation.
-This comprehensive set of security features and capabilities has enabled ST to gain PSA Certified Level 2 status for the STM32L562.
+The MCUs also feature active tamper detection and secure firmware installation.
+This comprehensive set of security features and capabilities has enabled ST to gain PSA Certified Level 2 status for the STM32L552 and STM32L562.

-These security capabilities are combined in the STM32L562 devices with ultra low-power performance to enable the MCUs to deliver high operating speed and long run times, whether powered by coin cells or even through energy harvesting.
+These security capabilities are combined in the STM32L5x2 devices with ultra-low power performance to enable the MCUs to deliver high operating speed and long run-times, whether powered by coin cells or even through energy harvesting.
 Low-power techniques deployed in the MCUs include:

 This STM32 Nucleo-144 development board features an STM32L552ZE MCU, switch-mode power supply, and Arduino, ST Zio and morpho connectivity.